The MA Creative Practice is a one year (full time) or two year (part time) taught programme, culminating in an independent research project.

 The MFA Creative Practice is a two year full time programme.
 It shares the first year taught programme with the MA.
 An extended independent project forms the second year, providing time for in-depth research and realisation of a substantial body of work.

 The MA/MFA Creative Practice: Transdisciplinary offers a unique opportunity to place your interdisciplinary practice in transformative dialogue with leading dance and movement practitioners.
 Flexible curriculum lets you develop existing specialisms and pursue new skills, such as performance making, embodied writing or film making.
 Choreological Practice will provide a framework and terminology for investigation and analysis of human movement.
 Practical investigations aim to enhance observation skills and develop movement literacy.
 At the centre of the programme is your practice: whether established, or emerging, the Transdisciplinary pathway offers a bespoke and supported space to challenge your assumptions, bring clarity, and articulate your values and priorities as an artist and creative practitioner.
+And access to Studio Wayne Mcgregor gives you the opportunity to experiment with new technologies.

 The MA/MFA Creative Practice is designed to provide a flexible and bespoke programme of study, enabling you to choose from a range of modules delivered by Trinity Laban.
 Studio practice is supported by reflective and theoretical study; modules are devised to be conversant with one another, allowing for an interdisciplinary approach to the development and articulation of your individual research.
 The MA/MFA Creative Practice supports both emergent and professional (dance) artists in the further development of their practice, facilitated by an environment of intellectual and creative enquiry.